ItzARubix/NylCaster/README.md

-# FeedTheBeast
+# NylCaster
-A Murder Drones fangame, written in C++ using SFML
+An SFML demonstration utilizing the Meson SFML template

 # Dependencies
-FeedTheBeast relies on [Simple and Fast Multimedia Library](https://www.sfml-dev.org/).
+NylCaster relies on [Simple and Fast Multimedia Library](https://www.sfml-dev.org/).
 You may use a systemwide installation of SFML, but this project also provides SFML as a Git submodule in case you are unable (or do not want to) install SFML systemwide.
 Instructions on how to use a systemwide SFML install and how to use the Git subproject are provided below (using a systemwide SFML install will make the compile time of this project much faster).

 (LINUX ONLY) If you intend to use the Git submodule for SFML, you need to install all of SFML's dependencies, which allow SFML to be compiled.
 Here's what you need:
 - `libxrandr-dev`